• Skip to primary navigation

 Daisy Cakes

 Winter seemed endless this year.
 If it weren't for the ray of sunshine my exchange student has brought to our home, I would have felt the deep gloom of the season.
-To celebrate the long awaited arrival of sunny skies and warmer weather, I made some brightly colored Daisy Cakes.

-Each tiny little flower is hand painted using cake batter.
-Once baked, these beacons of spring can be arranged in bouquets, used as simple cupcake toppers, or simply served in a bowl for special occasions like Mother's Day, bridal showers, baby showers, birthdays and even Earth Day.
+Once baked, these beacons of spring can be arranged in bouquets, used as simple cupcake toppers, or simply served in a bowl for special occasions like Mother's Day, bridal showers, baby showers, birthdays, and even Earth Day.

-I just wanted to celebrate the fact that although that darn groundhog lied and the cold and snow hung around well into April, that the flowers have finally begun to bloom.
-There may only be daffodils and tulips in my neighborhood, but more flowers are popping up every day.
+I just wanted to celebrate the fact that although that darn groundhog lied.
+The cold and snow hung around well into April, the flowers have finally begun to bloom.

 Daisies grow in a rainbow of colors and they are so cheerful.
 These tiny cakes just make me smile.
 I love the large bouquet that I arranged adding modeling chocolate leaves and green licorice lace stems, but even a smaller, simpler, arrangement is quite lovely.

-I hope these flowers make you feel warm inside, especially for those of you who are still enduring frigid temperatures and snow covered streets.
+I hope these flowers make you feel warm inside, especially for those of you who are still enduring frigid temperatures and snow-covered streets.
 If you don't yet have flowers in your yard, you can at least make them for dessert.

 Mini Daisy Cakes (makes 24-36 daisies)

-1 prepared white cake recipe (I used a Betty Crocker White Cake mix)
+• 1 prepared white cake recipe (I used a Betty Crocker White Cake mix)

-vegetable oil or shortening to grease mold
+• vegetable oil or shortening to grease mold

-green food coloring
+• green food coloring

-pink, yellow, and violet food coloring
+• pink, yellow, and violet food coloring

-1 or 2 silicone daisy mold (each mold has 24 daisy cavities)
+• 1 or 2 silicone daisy mold (each mold has 24 daisy cavities)

 food use only paint brush

-Optional decorations:
+Optional decorations

 bouquets - green licorice lace stems and green modeling chocolate leaves